genjswrld/Final-Interactive-Project/README.md

 After a short delay, the desktop offers two options: decrypt or delete.

-Choosing decrypt overwhelms the screen with error messages — fast, repetitive pop-ups that echo the panicked chaos of encountering malware.
+Choosing decrypt overwhelms the screen with error messages — fast, repetitive pop-ups that echo the panicked chaos of encountering malware, a blockage of sorts an imitation of the dread of resurfacing bad memories.
+(Which is implied by the file's title of 'when it changed'.

-Choosing delete causes the screen to fade gently to black, revealing a meditative message about memory, encryption, and the idea that some things become unreadable with time — and that not everything needs to be recovered.
+Choosing delete causes the screen to fade gently to black, revealing a meditative message about memory, encryption, and the idea that some things become unreadable with time, and that not everything needs to be recovered.

 The project ultimately becomes a metaphor for how we store, lose, and sometimes intentionally bury parts of our lives.
 Through these two outcomes, the project frames encryption not as a mathematical operation, but as a human process.
 Instead of focusing on technical encryption, this project uses human-centred interaction design to explore how people store, distort, and protect their emotional histories.
 The code itself is straightforward, but it works in service of a metaphor: the interface behaves like a mind with compartments, some open and ordinary, some locked, and some better left undisturbed.

-Some memories remain organised and accessible; others become scrambled by time or deliberately hidden away.
-And sometimes, choosing to leave something encrypted, or to let it fade, is more compassionate than trying to dig it back up.
+In shaping the final screen, I wanted the project to resolve not with a technical conclusion, but with a reflective one.
+The concluding message is deliberately contemplative: a moment where the interface stops performing encryption and instead meditates on it.